factory-js/factory-js/README.md

 ### def

 You can access the properties and variables of a defined factory by using the `def`.
-This is useful when you extend a factory from an existing one.
+This is useful when defining a new factory from an existing one.

 ```typescript
 const userFactory = await factory